A Redditor from the Great Lakes area says their neighbor has been harassing them over their choice to participate in No Mow May.

-“No Mow May started a war with my neighbor,” they said in a Reddit thread on May 18.
+“No Mow May started a war with my neighbor,” they said.
 Apparently, their neighbor’s “harassing” remarks ranged from “persistent reminders to aggressive comments.”

 “Keep in mind, we are NOT part of an HOA,” the post said.
 “We live in a farming community.”

 According to the original poster, even the smaller properties in the area have around an acre of land.
 Even though the neighbor has plenty of space of his own, it appears that he feels entitled to control the original poster’s property, too.